jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/elasticsearch-with-tsdr-datastore.md

     docker logs elk-dd

-## Setting up the Frinx distribution
+## Setting up the FRINX distribution
-The next step is to install all the necessary dependencies in the running Frinx distribution.
+The next step is to install all the necessary dependencies in the running FRINX distribution.
 To do so, in the running distribution console type:

     feature:install odl-tsdr-elasticsearch